fsajedi22/dataviz-project-template-proposal/README.md

 ## Sketches

 The sketches below were the very preliminary sketches.
 I was thinking of a world map and then have more information at each country.
 I also had the bar chart idea, but it was not flushed out.
-There were no interactions thought of at this point.

 ![image](https://github.com/fsajedi22/dataviz-project-template-proposal/blob/master/Screen%20Shot%202023-02-16%20at%208.14.21%20PM.png)